tstat1996/nets213_turk_judge/README.md

 * Aggregation has been updated to reflect the change from car images to attribute-adjective matchings.

+* Two HITs will be published, one that is an appeal without the workers reason for appeal, the other is an appeal with the worker's reason for appealing.

-* HITs have been published on MTurk Sandbox.
+* HITs have been published on MTurk Sandbox - titled "Sentiment Analysis" (without appeals) and "Review HIT Appeals" (with appeals).